 - The model realizes features and patterns and learns them during the training process.

 - This information is then used to far along find the name of a flower when a new flower image is set as input.

-- Definite cross entropy is used as loss function.
+- Definite cross-entropy is used as a loss function.

 - The CSV file is imported and the most important uses of that plant would be displayed once the classification is done.

-- The model was deployed into a web application to increase the user friendliness.
+- The model was deployed into a web application to increase user-friendliness.